StarChart-Labs/flare-publishing-plugins/README.md

 Introduces a standard configuration extension `publishedInfo` for specifying published project values

 See the [usage documentation](./doc/published-info-base.md) for information and requirements for applying the plug-in

+### org.starchartlabs.flare.pom-source-jar-artifacts

+Introduces standard behavior for sources and JavaDoc artifacts in MavenPublications

+See the [usage documentation](./doc/pom-source-jar-artifacts.md) for information and requirements for applying the plug-in